-I’d like to start with a personal admission: for quite a while after the gruesome events of October 7, I was quite hesitant about writing to congregations.
+I’d like to start with a personal admission: for quite a while after October 7, I was quite hesitant about writing to congregations.
 We were all—and perhaps still are—deeply distracted, and I assumed that no one has any attention left for anything besides what’s going on in Israel and in Gaza (and its impact on the broader Jewish community).
 We are all bombarded with news, noise, opinions, pleas, and a constant flow of real, genuine tragedy.
 As someone who has always tried to be very respectful of other people’s time and attention, I didn’t want to burden rabbis and their congregations at such a sensitive moment.

 A couple of weeks ago, though, I slowly started talking to new congregations again.